Fit as a Mama Bear

 3. Always Have A Plan

-Don’t waste your workout time trying to figure it out as you go.
-Without a plan, you’ll end up randomly doing a few squats and push-ups and wondering why nothing’s changing.
+Don’t waste your workout trying to figure things out as you go.
+Without a plan, it’s easy to bounce between exercises and wonder why nothing’s changing.

 Here are a few workout routines to get you started: